Skyler1389/GameOfLife/README.md

 # Game Of Life
-Interactive Graphical User Interface Implementation of the popular Game of Life by John Horton Conway
+Interactive Graphical User Interface Implementation of the popular "Game of Life" by John Horton Conway

 Implements multithreading and direct drawing to Panels to facilitate performance at larger board sizes.